 Advance voting by mail

-Voters who don’t wait to vote in person or choose not to go to a polling place can request a ballot by mail through Oct.
-24. Click on the name of your county in the list below to find the link to request a ballot.
-In addition to returning the ballot by U.S. Mail, secure drop boxes are available at each county’s supervisor of elections office and, during voting hours, at all early voting sites.
-There will also be a drive-by dropbox for Duval County ballots available at TIAA Bank Field from 7 a.m. to 7 p.m. each day.
+Voters who don’t wait to vote in person or choose could request a ballot by mail through Oct.
+24. At this point, the U.S. Postal Service recommends not returning those ballots by mail since they must arrive at your county’s supervisors of elections office by Tuesday.
+Secure drop boxes are available at each county’s supervisor of elections office and, during voting hours, at all early voting sites.
+There will also be a drive-by dropbox for Duval County ballots available at TIAA Bank Field from 7 a.m. to 7 p.m. through Sunday and at your supervisor of elections office on Monday and Election Day.

 Early in-person voting